Patrick-Dolan/Patrick-Dolan/README.md

 # 👋 Hi I'm Patrick 👋

-## I'm a software developer and student
+## I'm a Frontend Software Developer

 ### 📖 &nbsp;About Me

-🔭 I’m currently working on completing a coding bootcamp called <a href="https://www.epicodus.com/" target="_blank">Epicodus</a>.<br>
+🔭 I’m currently working as an intern at Opine, working on educational software.<br>
-🌱 I’m currently learning functional programming with React.<br>
+🌱 I’m currently learning MaterialUI and more about React and Firebase.<br>
 ⚡ Fun fact: I read approximately 100 books a year you can see them at <a href="https://www.goodreads.com/user/show/126122045-patrick-dolan" target="_blank">Goodreads</a>.<br>

 ### 🛠 Skill Set